 Base salary is a fixed element of compensation that is payable to each NEO for performing the specific duties of the position.
 The amount of base salary is determined through negotiation of employment terms with each NEO and is determined on an individual basis.
 While base salary is intended to fit into the Corporation's overall compensation objectives by serving to attract and retain talented executive officers, the size of the Corporation and the nature and stage of its business also impacts the level of base salary.
 Compensation is set with informal reference to the market for similar jobs in Canada and internationally.

-The following sets out the annualized base salary of each of the NEOs during the 2018 Financial Year.
+The following sets out the annualized base salary of, and actual salary paid to, each of the NEOs of the Corporation during the 2019 Financial Year.